ihrke/markdown-paper/README.md

 # markdown-paper

 Scientific paper in markdown using LaTeX.
+See the [pdf-directory](pdf/) for examples.

 - [markdown-talk](https://github.com/ihrke/markdown-talk) - template for a beamer-based presentations
 - [markdown-letter](https://github.com/ihrke/markdown-letter) - template for a letters